imaginepolis/geotabuladb/examples/Getting Started/readme.md

 2. Script/Initialization: Instructions to run when the script is load (by the server or the client).
 3. Functions: The functions to be called on specific events.

-Be aware that JavaScript does not provide a standard way to make imports.
+Be aware that JavaScript does not provide a standard way to manage imports.
 In this example we use the require() method for the server side and the script tag in the head of index.html for the client side.
 For a large project it would be better to use libraries like [Browserify](http://browserify.org/) or [Webpack](http://webpack.github.io/) or frameworks like [Meteor](https://www.meteor.com/).